-Charter schools are public, tuition-free schools that are open to all students.
-Often operated independently from the traditional school district, charter schools provide high-quality instruction from teachers who have the autonomy to design a classroom that fits their students' needs.
-They are led by dynamic principals who have the flexibility to create a school culture that fosters student performance and parent satisfaction.
+All charter schools are tuition-free public schools—open to all students, regardless of their zip code.
+The charter school model empowers teachers to provide innovative, high-quality instruction and gives them the autonomy to design a classroom that fits their students' needs.
+Charter schools are led by dynamic principals who have the flexibility to create a school culture that fosters student performance and parent satisfaction.
+Charter schools are held accountable to the performance standards they agree to in their charter and by their communities.

 What is a charter school?